ltettoni/logic2j-engine/README.txt

 Struct:
 - remove all handling of prolog lists and conversion of lists to java lists
 - removed PrimitiveInfo
+- no longer final
+- Adding PrimitiveType, and adding the DATA value

 TermApi:
 - remove handling of prolog lists